 Facts about cockroaches:

-1. Cockroaches are cannibals!
+1. Cockroaches are cannibals

 Cockroaches aren’t fussy eaters at all, they’ll eat pretty much anything: fruit, glue, faeces, you name it!
 They have even taken to eating other cockroaches to settle their rumbling stomachs.
 Cockroaches cannibalistic tendencies are attributed to two reasons: food and regulation.
 When cockroach infestations reach large numbers and food is scarce, these crawling insects will often turn to cannibalism as both a source of food and to help reduce population size.